yijing-sie/Financial_Calculator/README.md

 ## A simple and compound interest calculator
 * Double Click the [FinancialCalculator.jar](FinancialCalculator.jar) to trigger the Financial Calculator
-* The [Main.java](src/application/Main.java) implements the the main class for this JavaFX application
+* The [Main.java](src/application/Main.java) implements the main class for this JavaFX application
 * The [application.css](src/application/application.css) configures the theme of the application

 There are 3 features in this financial calculator: